IDSM-Team/ISDM-assignment/README.md

 ![Activity Diagram UC103](Activity%20Diagram%20UC103.png)

-Note : Report was done in google docs, added to github by Ronny Wassef, which is why the attribution is next to names.
+Note : Report was done in google docs, added to github by Ronny Wassef, which is why the attribution is next to section titles.
 Link to google doc https://docs.google.com/document/d/1LCpp3s8ZqxT-iUYIEtzLGhUYGjQbxJV3CwoUYaEDfZk/edit?usp=sharing.